WParsec/Semester-Project-2/README.md

 - "lint-staged"
 - "prettier"
 - "tailwindcss"
+- "live-server"

 ### Configurations

 - Project is configured to run prettier on all files on-save except tailwind.config.js
-- Project is configured to run eslint as pre-commit hook
+- Project is configured to run eslint --fix as pre-commit hook

 ## Gitignore